BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 plot(data[:,5])
 ```

-Use this code in Spyder or in a Jupyter notebook (a detailed notebook version of this script can be seen at [LoadFile_steps.ipynb](detailed/LoadFile_steps.ipynb)).
+Use this code in Spyder or in a Jupyter notebook (an annotated notebook version of this script can be seen at [LoadFile_steps.ipynb](detailed/LoadFile_steps.ipynb)).

 **IMPORTANT NOTE:** In the `SampleEMG.txt` file, EMG data was recorded using the BITalino analog input `A1`, which corresponds to column `6` of the file; given that Python uses zero-based numbering for indexing, the data matrix is being sliced in column `5` (i.e. `data[:,5]`).
 Further information about the content of the files recorded using OpenSignals (r)evolution can be found at: http://forum.bitalino.com/viewtopic.php?f=15&t=481&p=1553#p1553